Hand injuries are one of the most common orthopedic injuries. There is a broad spectrum of patterns of injuries by the hand.

 Fracture of Distal and Middle Phalanx of Middle Finger with Fracture Distal Phalanx of Ring Finger

-There was a big lacerated wound palmar aspects of both the fingers.
+There were big lacerated wounds palmar aspects of both the fingers.
 The circulation in the partially amputated parts was doubtful.

-The patient was immediately taken to operation theater after xray.
-The xray revealed following picture.
+The patient was immediately taken to operation theater after an x-ray.
+The x-ray revealed the following picture.

 Dislocation of Interphalangeal Joint of Thumb – Anteroposterior Xray

-In contrast to other digits, thumb has only two phalanges.
+In contrast to other digits, the thumb has only two phalanges.
 These are joined by interphalangeal joint.